art-from-the-machine/Mantella/README.md

 The minimum requirements for xVASynth can be found on its [Steam page](https://store.steampowered.com/app/1765720/xVASynth/).
 It runs in CPU mode by default, using a single CPU core/thread.
 Only supports GPU acceleration on NVIDIA cards that have CUDA.
 Using the same GPU as the game will produce stutter.
 You may try using an older NVIDIA card if you have a free PCI-Express slot for your PC and run Whisper & xVASynth on that.

 ### Storage Requirements
 This mod requires ~27GB of space when xVASynth and all voice models are installed.
-Temporarily another ~17GB is needed to unpack the voice models.
+Temporarily another ~17GB is needed to unpack the voice models, unless the torrent is used which does not have the voice files archived.

 ### Compatability